koalateadev/android-templates/setup/viewmodel-lifecycle.md

 ## Best Practices

-1. ✅ Use StateFlow for UI state
+- Use StateFlow for UI state
-2. ✅ Use SharedFlow for one-shot events
+- Use SharedFlow for one-shot events
-3. ✅ Launch coroutines in viewModelScope
+- Launch coroutines in viewModelScope
-4. ✅ Keep ViewModels free of Android dependencies
+- Keep ViewModels free of Android dependencies
-5. ✅ Use `collectAsStateWithLifecycle()` in Compose
+- Use collectAsStateWithLifecycle() in Compose
-6. ✅ Use `repeatOnLifecycle()` in Activities/Fragments
-7. ✅ Don't pass Context to ViewModel
+- Don't pass Context to ViewModel
-8. ✅ Use SavedStateHandle for persisting state
+- Use SavedStateHandle for persisting state
-9. ✅ Handle loading, success, and error states
+- Handle loading, success, and error states
-10. ✅ Write unit tests for ViewModels

 ## Common Patterns